pri987vijay/social-new-reader-mod3/README.md

 5) LinkTag.scala - This is a case class extends trait class and declare the HTML tag - Link
 6) TwitterLinkTag.scala - This is a case class extends trait class and declare the HTML tag - Twitter username

-# Note: Here, the design of this project support all the upcoming requirements.
-Simply creating a new case class and respective inputs coming from mod1 and mod2 (main.scala) would suffice all the future requrements (adding/modify the new/current tags).
+### Note: Here, the design of this project support all the upcoming requirements.
+In case of new tags introduced, just add a case class in defineTags package.
+Or if we need to change the existing tags, modify respective case class functions.

 ### Prerequisites